silasdavis/JekyllDocs/index.md

 ---
-title: Getting started with the Documentation Theme for Jekyll
+title: Getting started with Operon
-keywords: sample homepage
+keywords: homepage
 tags: [getting_started]
-sidebar: mydoc_sidebar
+sidebar: operon_sidebar
 permalink: index.html
-summary: These brief instructions will help you get started quickly with the theme.
-The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.
+summary: These brief instructions will help you get started quickly with the Operon Cloud
 ---

 ## Build the Theme